 This is a sign of a fungal infection under the nail, which has usually spread from an area of athlete’s foot somewhere else on your foot.

 A topical anti-fungal nail cream may clear it up but in severe, long-standing cases you may need tablets on prescription from your GP.
 A more drastic solution involves removing the whole toenail.

-A Poor circulation due to heart problems, varicose veins, lymphatic problems, liver disease or an ankle injury can all cause ankles to swell.
-Self-help measures include wearing support stockings (which should be properly fitted), putting your feet up as much as you can and gentle exercises.
+Poor circulation due to heart problems, varicose veins, lymphatic problems, liver disease or an ankle injury can all cause ankles to swell.
+Self-help measures for swollen ankles include wearing support stockings (which should be properly fitted), putting your feet up as much as you can and gentle exercises.
 If the problem persists see your GP who will look for any underlying causes and prescribe appropriate medication.

-A Some of us are naturally more susceptible to cold feet than others, but poor circulation is the most likely culprit, says Durkin.
+Some of us are naturally more susceptible to cold feet than others, but poor circulation is the most likely culprit.